Meeting Minutes

 Presiding: Kelly McGuire

-Present: Kelly McGuire, Bill Martin, Fred Lanyon, Michelle Miller, David Weber, Jim Zalmanek, Jim Bergeron, Frank Chuba
+Present: Kelly McGuire, Bill Martin, Fred Lanyon, Jim Zalmanek, Jim Bergeron, Frank Chuba, David Weber

 The meeting was called to order by President Kelly McGuire at 1900.

-Minutes of the 13 May 2013 meeting were read and approved as written after a motion by Fred Lanyon and a second by Jim Zalmanek.
+Minutes of the 10 February 2014 meeting were read and approved as written after a motion by Frank Chuba and a second by David Weber.

 {tab=Treasurer's Report}